foss-scribe/portfolio/content/resume.md

 ## Profile

-A senior technical writer and trainer with an exceptional blend of documentation and technical abilities.
-Significant experience producing high-quality documentation and training material for technical, business and generalist audiences across APAC and the EU.
+A senior technical writer and trainer with two decades of experience delivering high-quality documentation and training materials for technical, business, and generalist audiences.
+Expertise in docs-as-code workflows, utilising tools like Git, Markdown, and CI/CD pipelines to streamline publishing, enhance quality, and reduce costs.
+Proven ability to collaborate with subject matter experts, stakeholders and end user, ensuring seamless communication while delivering the best outcomes.
+Broad industry experience including software development, financial services, engineering, and analytics.

-Broad industry participation including manufacturing, banking and financial services, engineering services, software development, sports tech, analytics and publishing sectors.
-A specialist in *docs as code* using Git, Markdown, AsciiDoc, static site generators, and CI/CD to automate and rapidly publish docs to market at scale, while minimising the costs of production and improving quality.

 ## Key skills